cloudthread/docs/fundamentals/developer-api.md

 Cloudthread provides a powerful and flexible REST Developer API to help you get the most out of your data.

-This page how to use the API, and what features are currently available.
+This page shows how to use the API, and what features are currently available.

 ## Basic setup